-Transforms a EPUB 3 publication into a PEF.
+Transforms a EPUB publication into an embosser ready braille document.

 You may alternatively use the EPUB package document (the OPF-file) if your input is a unzipped/”exploded” version of an EPUB.